Best Vaccination Schedule for Broiler and Layer Chickens

-Have you been looking for that perfect guide to follow that will show you the correct vaccination schedule for your broiler and layer chickens?
+Have you been looking for that perfect guide to follow that will show you the correct vaccination for chickens and the proper schedule to follow?

 If yes, then consider yourself lucky.

-This article right here contains all you need to know about the vaccination schedule for your broiler and layer chickens.
+This article contains all you need to know about the vaccination schedule for your broiler and layer chickens.

 What is vaccination?